Types of LDS property ownership and boundary data

 Title to Parcel Association

-This conversion was not complete and left many data inconsistencies or gaps, so a digital link between the title and survey parcels records was not possible in all instances.
-Toitū Te Whenua is currently working on improving this title parcel match.
+As part of this implementation, the data from the historical survey and title papers systems were digitised.
+This conversion left inconsistencies and gaps, so a digital link between the title and survey parcels records was not possible in all instances.
+Since 2021, Toitū Te Whenua has been improving this title to parcel match.